mayan-edms/Mayan-EDMS/docs/mercs/merging-roles-and-groups.rst

 Merging the Role and Group models will also provide a speed boost in every permission check and queryset filtering.
 These checks are nested in nature.
-Since the access checks are performed for every view and for every link in the view the performace gain should be substantial.
+Since the access checks are performed for every view and for every link in the view the performance gain should be substantial.

 Backwards Compatibility
 =======================